masaid2244/masaid2244/README.md

 - 📊 **Performance Testing**: Skilled in tools like JMeter and BlazeMeter for ensuring system reliability.
 - 🔗 **API Testing**: Proficient in Postman for end-to-end API validation.
 - ✅ **Quality Assurance Practices**: Experienced in functional, non-functional, and exploratory testing.

----

-### ✨ **Features of This Portfolio**
-- 📝 Detailed overview of my experience and ISTQB® CTFL certification.
-- 📂 Showcase of my projects, skills, and technical expertise.
-- 🎨 Clean, responsive design for the best user experience.

----

 ### 🎯 **Purpose**
 This portfolio serves as a dynamic, scalable, and professional representation of my skills in **software quality assurance** and **testing**.
 It’s my way of sharing my journey, achievements, and expertise with the world.